 No other platform allows being upgraded in status quite like this.
 People go from viewers to fans, to paid subscribers, donors and eventually can even volunteer to moderate for the streamer.
 These are some of the most engaged audiences on social media.

-You can also subscribe to each channel.
-Each subscription offers different benefits.
+You can also subscribe to channels.
 It costs money to subscribe to Twitch.
 That means subscribers are highly committed to supporting the streamers they care about.
-You have already made an investment to watch that channel.
-So you are more likely to come back and watch it again.
+As a subscriber you make an investment to support that channel.
+You're more likely to come back and watch again.

-Each tier will allow watching the broadcast without ads unless the ad is Twitch influencer marketing content (Native, non-programmatic).).
-Each extra tier gives the viewer to use special emoticons to use in the chat bar.
+Each tier allows watching the broadcast without ads, except native Twitch sponsorships content (Native, non-programmatic).
+Each extra tier allows the viewer to use special emoticons to use in the chat bar.
 In addition, they get their own special chat room.

 They make surveys about the certain aspects of their streams to gain insight and have the viewers participate.
 They also do streams where they play the games together with and or against their viewers.
-These types of things are always engaging and rewarding for the participants.
+These types of things are engaging and create a human connection for the participants.

 Because of all of these things that I mentioned above.
 The viewers have a unified identity within the Twitch community.
-People will know if viewers from a stream are in bulk watching another streamer.
+People will know if viewers from a stream are interested in another streamer.

 Twitch’s extreme popularity is driven in part by the esports industry.
 Since Twitch and esports go hand in hand, they amplify each others growth.
 Esports has grown from a 130 million dollar industry in 2012 to a 1.1 billion dollar industry in 2019.